O2br/RIntegrationPack/scripts/README.md

 |                      | [Stepwise Logistic Regression][steplogreg] |             |

 ### ARIMA
-One of the most common applications of predictive analytics is to forecast time-based data.
-This analytic uses the Auto-Regressive Integrated with Moving Average (ARIMA) algorithm to project a sequence of values ahead into the future, based on the assumption that data points taken over time may have an internal structure that can be measured.
-While ARIMA tends to be esoteric and complex, this analytic uses the “auto.arima” function from R’s “forecast” package to search through a variety of possible models in order to find the best one.
-Not only does this script generate the expected forecast values, it also provides outputs based on confidence bands, nominally set at 80% and 95% confidence levels.
+With time-based or time-series data, a common application of predictive analytics is forecasting.
+This method uses the Auto-Regressive Integrated with Moving Average (ARIMA) algorithm for forecasting future values.
+It leverages the “auto.arima” function from R’s “forecast” package to search through a variety of ARIMA configurations in order to find the best one.
+This script generates the forecasted value and confidence intervals, nominally set at 80% and 95%.

 ![arima_img]
 ##### Metric Expression - Forecast returns the forecasted value